 - Provide a rationale to support the request

-A student needs to complete the appropriate form and return it to his or her academic advisor.
+A student needs to complete the appropriate form and return it to his or her career and academic coach.
 If approved, the student is required to pay the normal tuition charges for all attempted courses.
 He or she is responsible for informing his or her financial aid counselor, if applicable, and for making the necessary arrangements to manage the increased workload.
 Should an approved course overload impact an international student’s degree completion date and his or her visa end date, the student is responsible for informing the Office of Global Services (OGS).

 International Student Enrollment Requirements

 In order to maintain lawful student status in the United States, international students must be mindful of the rules and regulations that govern their nonimmigrant visa classification.
-Numerous U.S. federal regulations make it especially important for students in the “F” (student) and “J” (exchange visitor) categories to consult regularly with an international student advisor at the OGS before taking any action that might impact their immigration status and educational endeavors in the United States.
+Numerous U.S. federal regulations make it especially important for students in the F (student) and J (exchange visitor) categories to consult regularly with an international student advisor at the OGS before taking any action that might impact their immigration status and educational endeavors in the United States.

 All international students in F or J status must register before each semester starts.
 It is strongly recommended that international students register for an appropriate full-time course load at least two weeks before the semester starts.
 Any exceptions from full-time registration requirements must be preapproved by the OGS in accordance with specified regulations.